Print

 11. Once the cheesecake has set and the curd is cool, release cheesecake from the tin and place onto a flat plate.
 Spoon over the lemon curd and spread in an even layer.
 Place back in the fridge whilst you make meringue.

-13. Continue to whisk the egg whites until the meringue is glossy and forms stiff peaks.
+15. Continue to whisk the egg whites until the meringue is glossy and forms stiff peaks, and the bowl has cooled to room temperature.

-14. Spread or pipe the meringue over the lemon curd.
+16. Spread or pipe the Italian meringue over the lemon curd.
 Use a blowtorch to lightly brown the meringue, or place under a grill for a few seconds - watch closely to prevent burning.

 Notes